Women in Poland: Notable women in Polish history

 Important women in early Polish history include Swietoslava (sometimes confused for Sigrid the Haughty or Gunhilda; also known as Storrada), the daughter of Mieszko the First and Dobrawa of Bohemia; Katarzyna Jagiellonka (also known as Catherine Jagiello or Katarrina Jegellonica); Dobrawa herself (wife of Mieszko I), the daughter of the Duke of Bohemia; Queen Jadwiga (Hedwig), the daughter of a Hungarian king and Barbara Radziwiłł, Queen of Poland, was the first woman to be crowned as monarch of the Kingdom of Poland.
 She reigned from 16 October 1384 until her death During the Enlightenment, two women stand out: Barbara Sanguszko, hostess, writer and philanthropist and her granddaughter, Tekla Teresa Lubienska, writer and mother of a magnate dynasty.
 Emilia Plater was an early revolutionary associated with the November Uprising.
 In music, the composer and pianist Maria Szymanowska won acclaim from Saint Petersburg to London.
 Marie Sklodowska was a Nobel Prize-winning scientist who moved to France in the late 19th century.
 Gabriela Zapolska, Eliza Orzeszkowa, Maria Dąbrowska, Zofia Nałkowska, Maria Pawlikowska-Jasnorzewska and Zuzanna Ginczanka are considered important female figures in Polish 19th and 20th-century literature.
 Many notable women contributed to Poland's independence movement at the dawn of the 20th century.
 These included the activist and military officer Aleksandra Zagórska, World War II secret agent Krystyna Skarbek and the mostly forgotten Wanda Gertz, as well as Anna Walentynowicz, co-founder of the anti-communist Solidarity (Solidarność).
 Wisława Szymborska was a Polish poet and recipient of the Nobel Prize in 1996.
-Prominent Polish female artists include Olga Boznańska, Anna Bilińska, Tamara de Lempicka, Zofia Stryjeńska, Magdalena Abakanowicz and Alina Szapocznikow.
+Prominent Polish female artists include Olga Boznańska, Anna Bilińska, Tamara de Lempicka, Zofia Stryjeńska, Magdalena Abakanowicz, Alina Szapocznikow.
+Monika Silva Koniuszek.